Sri Lanka Photography Tour

 Day 3 - Anuradhapura - the 2,000 year old capital

-Our first stop will be the UNESCO site and Anuradhapura – the photogenic early capital with its ancient stupas, pilgrims and troops of monkeys.
-From here we’ll continue across the island to Trincomalee on the northeast coast and our accommodation on the beach at nearby Nilaveli
+Today’s first stop will be the UNESCO site of Anuradhapura – the photogenic early capital with its ancient stupas, pilgrims and troops of monkeys.
+From here we’ll continue across the island to Trincomalee on the northeast coast and our accommodation on an unspoilt beach at nearby Nilaveli

 Photo themes: historical sites, flora and fauna, street-life, temples